Venemo/css-fitness/README.md

 css-fitness does the following:

 1. Load your site with `phantomjs` and crawl through it
-2. Check each CSS rule individually, removing those that are unused
+2. Check each CSS rule against each page individually, removing those that are unused
-3. Merge the outputs of the previous step
-4. Minify the result using `clean-css`
+3. Minify the result using `clean-css`

 Parameters: